adrianschlatter/docker.webref/docs/README.md

 To get the most out of WebRef, you will probably want to run this docker image on a web server.

-As you have not created any users yet, you will be unable to login.
-To create users, open your JabRef database (the one named in ./secrets/sqldatabasename) and run this sql code (make sure, you don't have a table with this name already):
+As we have not created any users yet, we can't login.
+To create users, open your JabRef database (the one named in ./secrets/sqldatabasename) and run this sql-code (make sure you don't have a table with this name already):

 ```